-Can I become certified or get a certification through the OSHA Public Sector Safety & Health Fundamentals Certificate Program?
+Can I become certified or get a certification through the Safety & Health Fundamentals Certificate Program (formerly the OSHA Public Sector Certificate)?

 No. OSHA does not certify individuals, nor offer certifications.
 Certifications are awarded by a third-party, standard-setting organization such as the Board of Certified Safety Professionals.
 Certification results from an assessment process by which individuals are evaluated against predetermined standards for knowledge, skills, and/or competencies.
 The certification indicates a competency of a subject-matter as measured against a defensible set of standards that are set by an industry-wide process.
 Certification programs typically require some amount of professional experience and/or academic degrees from approved institutes of higher-education.
 Most certification programs have ongoing requirements to maintain certification such as Certified Safety Professional (CSP) or Certified Industrial Hygienist (CIH).

 Certificates are generally awarded to recognize completion of a training course or series of courses.
 The requirements to receive a certificate are determined by the training provider and can vary widely.
 Requirements can range from being in attendance to meeting the American National Standard ANSI/ASTM E2659-09, which requires developing a quality education/training course that has an assessment at the end to determine if the learning outcomes have been achieved.

-The OSHA Public Sector Safety & Health Fundamentals Certificate Program results in a certificate being issued to the participant to recognize successful completion of a specific series of courses related to occupational safety and health.
+The Safety & Health Fundamentals Certificate Program results in a certificate being issued to the participant to recognize successful completion of a specific series of courses related to occupational safety and health.

 How does OSHA’s Certificate Program differ from the MESH Certificate Program?